Netcentric/accesscontroltool/docs/Configuration.md

    - members: editor
 ```

-If the isMemberOf property of a group contains a group which is not yet installed in the repository, this group gets created and its rep:members property gets filled accordingly. if another configuration gets installed having a actual definition for that group the data gets merged into the already existing one.
+If the isMemberOf property of a group contains a group which is not yet installed in the repository, this group gets created and its rep:members property gets filled accordingly.
+If another configuration gets installed having a actual definition for that group the data gets merged into the already existing one.

 The members property contains a list of groups where this group is added as isMemberOf.

+### Group migration

-The property 'migrateFrom' allows to migrate a group name without loosing their members (members of the group given in migrateFrom are taken over and the source=old group deleted afterwards).
-This property is only to be used temporarily (usually only included in one released version that travels all environments, once all groups are migrated the config should be removed).
-If not set (the default) nothing happens.
-If the property points to a group that does not exist (anymore), the property is ignored.
+The property 'migrateFrom' allows to migrate a group name without loosing their members.
+Members of the group given in migrateFrom are taken over and the source/old group is deleted afterwards.
+This property is only to be used temporarily.
+Usually, it is only included in one released version that travels all environments.
+Once all groups are migrated the migrateFrom property should be removed.
+If the property points to a group that does not exist (anymore) the property is ignored.

 ## Configuration of users